galwort/strtupify.io/ui/src/app/emails/vlad-ai-delete.md

 Hello,

-I've added a new AI Delete button the strtupify.io system.
+I've added a new AI Delete button to the strtupify.io system.
 You should be able to use it now.

 Thank you!
 Vlad